zenml-io/zenml-gitflow/README.md

 * a Vertex AI orchestrator
 * a GCS artifact store
 * a remote MLflow tracking server
+* a model registry that uses the remote MLflow tracking server
 * Deepchecks as a data/model validator

 The training results will be saved in the remote MLflow tracking server and the